dmccreary/learning-graphs/docs/vis/legends/index.md

 graph layout.

 [HTML Table Legend](html-legend.html) - which uses a HTML table in a CSS flexbox to display the legend.
+The HTML table is usually placed in a border region such as a left-sidebar.
+This allows you to collapse the sidebar with a toggle button (hamburger icon).

 ## Node Legend

+The node legend has the advantage that it can use exactly the same colors, shapes, icons and images as the nodes in the actual graph.

-Here is a good example:
+Here is a good example of how this might look:
 ![](node-legend-good.png)

+Unfortunately, this legend can easily overlap with the actual graph network.

 Here is a bad example where the actual nodes overlap the legend.
 ![](node-legend-bad.png)

+Sample of how node legends are use is at [node-legend.js](./html-legend.html) which was originally taken from the [vis.js node legend example](https://visjs.github.io/vis-network/examples/network/exampleApplications/nodeLegend.html).

 ## HTML Table Legend